verhovsky/cli/docs/content/configuring-npm/package-json.md

 ### funding

-You can specify an object containing an URL that provides up-to-date information about ways to help fund development of your package, or a string URL, or an array of these:
+You can specify an object containing a URL that provides up-to-date information about ways to help fund development of your package, or a string URL, or an array of these: